-If you're struggling to get approved for a loan due to a poor credit history, choosing to borrow with a guarantor can help improve your chances of being accepted.
+If you’re struggling to get approved for a loan due to a poor credit history, applying with a guarantor can help improve your chances of being accepted.

 Find out what a guarantor is and how a guarantor loan could work for you with our guide.

 What is a guarantor?